LiorKogan/V1/README.md

     - The model defines a set of _basic data types_ (e.g., _string_, _integer_, _float_).
     - A _multivalue_ is a set, a bag, or a list of values.
 All values are of the same basic data type (e.g., each value is a _string_), the same multivalue type (e.g., each value is a set(_string_)), or the same composite type (e.g., each value is a {_first_: _string_, _last_: _string_} composite).
+    - A _multivalue type_ is defined by the collection type (set, bag, or list) and the data type of its elements.
-    - A _composite value_ is a set of (name, value) pairs in which the names are pairwise distinct strings or integers identifying the subfeatures names, and each value is of a basic data type, a multivalue type, or a composite type.
+    - A _map_ is a set of (name, value) pairs in which the names are pairwise distinct strings or integers identifying the subfeatures names, and the values are the respective subfeature values.
+    - A _map type_ is defined by a set of (name, data type) pairs.
+The definition must be nonrecursive.
+A _composite_ is a map in which each value is of a basic data type, a multivalue type, or a composite type.

     A _basic property_ is a property whose value is of a basic data type.
-A _multivalued property_ is a property whose value is a multivalue, e.g., _titles_: _set_(_string_) = {"Her Majesty", "Her Royal Highness"}.
+A _multivalued property_ is a property whose value is a multivalue (e.g., set, bag, or list), e.g., _titles_: _set_(_string_) = {"Her Majesty", "Her Royal Highness"}.
 A _composite property_ is a property whose value is composite, e.g., _name_: (_first_: _string_, _last_: _string_) = ("Brandon", "Stark").
 Each member of a composite property is called a _subproperty_.

   - _null_ is a valid value for each _nullable_ property and subproperty, regardless of its data type. _Null-valued_ [sub]property indicates that a [sub]feature value is not specified.